-Enron Net Works seeks approval for an equity investment of $25.0 million in eSpeed, Inc. ("eSpeed") (Nasdaq: ESPD).
+Enron Net Works seeks approval for an equity investment of $22.5 million in eSpeed, Inc. ("eSpeed") (Nasdaq: ESPD).
 Enron will receive $25MM in eSpeed Common Stock.
-In addition, Enron will receive 666,666* shares of eSpeed Series C convertible preferred stock, each share of which is convertible into a warrant to purchase one share of eSpeed Common Stock, in consideration for Enron's agreement (the "Exclusivity Agreement") to refrain, for a period of 18 months from the closing of its investment in eSpeed, from providing EnronOnline's prices for specified products to other electronic trading platforms pursuant to a "price posting obligation" (as defined, but generally any agreement obligating Enron to provide prices to an electronic trading platform). eSpeed Warrants are valued at $3.4MM**.
-This implies that Enron is purchasing $28.4MM of eSpeed Stock at $25MM, or 8979 cents on the dollar.
+In addition, Enron will receive 666,666* shares of eSpeed Series C convertible preferred stock, each share of which is convertible into a warrant to purchase one share of eSpeed Common Stock, in consideration for Enron's agreement (the "Exclusivity Agreement") to refrain, for a period of 18 months from the closing of its investment in eSpeed, from providing EnronOnline's prices for specified products to other electronic trading platforms pursuant to a "price posting obligation" (as defined, but generally any agreement obligating Enron to provide prices to an electronic trading platform).
+The eSpeed Warrants are valued at approximately $3.4MM**.
+This implies that Enron is purchasing $28.4MM of eSpeed Stock at $22.5MM, or 79 cents on the dollar.

 * 333,333 of these shares are automatically convertible into warrants upon the closing of the investment; the remaining 333,333 shares are automatically convertible on the six month anniversary of the closing of the investment in eSpeed, provided Enron has complied with the terms of the Exclusivity Agreement.